 7.5.1.
 Awarding of Class Honours is determined at the completion of all the graduation requirements within four academic years.
-OGPA obtained in the Specialization Programme (Semesters 3 to 8) will be used for awarding of classes, as indicated in the Table 7.2.
+OGPA obtained in the Specialization Programme (Semesters 3 to 8) will be used for awarding of Class Honours as follows.